sb2nov/mac-setup/Homebrew/Cask.md

 applications like Google Chrome, Dropbox, VLC and Spectacle.
 No more downloading `.dmg` files and dragging them to your Applications folder!

-## Installation

-You need Homebrew on your system to use Cask, and you make Cask available by adding it as a tap:

-    brew tap caskroom/cask

 ## Search

 To see if an app is available on Cask you can search on the [official Cask